Three 6 Mafia: 2007–2011: Last 2 Walk

 On June 7, 2007, Sony announced the departure of Crunchy Black.
 He stated his primary reason for departing was to make a solo LP that DJ Paul and Juicy J had allegedly put off for years, as much of the material that he'd wanted on his solo LP was used for Most Known Unknown.
 Crunchy also later cited frustration over alleged financial mismanagement.
 Thereafter Three 6 Mafia consisted officially of DJ Paul and Juicy J.

 The pair was featured along with Timbaland on fellow Memphis artist, Justin Timberlake's single, "Chop Me Up" from his 2007 album FutureSex/LoveSounds.

 In 2007, DJ Paul and Juicy J landed their own reality television show, Adventures in Hollyhood, on MTV.
 The show focused on the pair balancing fun and studio work after their Oscar win.
-Project Pat and Lil Wyte along with friends Big Triece & Computer co-starred.
-The show premiered on April 5, 2007 on MTV & aired for 1 season.
+Project Pat, along with friends Big Triece and Computer, co-starred.
+The show premiered on April 5, 2007, on MTV and aired for one season.

 Three 6 Mafia released their 9th studio album Last 2 Walk on June 24, 2008, after multiple delays.
 The album featured collaborations with Akon, Good Charlotte, Lyfe Jennings, UGK, and 8Ball & MJG among others.

 After leaving Three 6 Mafia in 2005, Lord Infamous was featured on DJ Paul's second solo album Scale-A-Ton, which was released on May 5, 2009.
 Lord Infamous was featured on eight tracks.
 Juicy J's second solo album Hustle Till I Die was released on June 16, 2009.
 The LP featured Project Pat and other rappers such as V-Slash, Gucci Mane, Webbie and Gorilla Zoe.

 In 2011, DJ Paul and Juicy J starred in VH1's cooking show Famous Food together with 7 other celebrities and eventually won 1st place.
-In an interview, published in July 2011 DJ Paul cleared up some controversy from the show, involving Ashley Alexandra Dupré, best known from the Eliot Spitzer prostitution scandal.
+In an interview published in July 2011, DJ Paul cleared up some controversy from the show, involving Ashley Alexandra Dupré, best known from the Eliot Spitzer prostitution scandal.

 In December 2011, Juicy J confirmed that he was the newest member of Wiz Khalifa's Taylor Gang – as an A&R and co-owner.